 It is always more productive to put things in perspective, so I am going to compare the new MKIII to the 2011 Christopher Ward C9 Harrison Jumping Hour that we have reviewed three years ago, time indeed flies.

 The first thing that gets attention is how light the new version is!
 Influenced by principles of Bauhaus design, the new C9 MKIII features a clean white dial.
 The spiderweb-style guilloche-like pattern of the 2011 model was completely erased.
 The minute ring of the original is, too, gone.
 The move contributed to further lightening up of the timekeeper’s face.
-Also, it allowed to shrink the gadget’s case without compromising legibility.
+Also, it allowed shrinking the gadget’s case without compromising legibility.

 Speaking of size, this refreshed version of the 2011 watch became a bit smaller.
 It is still a tad over 13 millimeters thick, but its diameter has shrunk by three millimeters.
 The watch now measures 40 mm in diameter without the setting crown.